allohamora/experiments/topics/elixir/README.md

 # elixir
 elixir does not have builtin http server, because of that we use [plug_cowboy](https://github.com/elixir-plug/plug_cowboy)

+## how http performance was captured
+I used [autocannon](https://github.com/mcollina/autocannon) to benchmark the HTTP performance of our applications.
+I run each test 3 times on the default options, and pick the middle result.

 ## elixir http performance

 ```bash